How to Clean & Care for Indoor Teak Furniture Without Damaging It

 The safest approach is to clean gently, dry immediately, use oil only when needed, and avoid anything that hides or strips the natural grain.
 Indoor teak furniture should keep its warmth, character, and original beauty, not be forced into looking new.

-At Mid Century Restoration in Melbourne, we focus on preserving quality teak furniture with careful assessment, safe refinishing, and long-term protection.
-With the right care, your indoor teak furniture can remain strong, beautiful, and full of character for many years.
+Working out of Northcote, my focus is always on preserving quality teak furniture through careful assessment, safe refinishing, and long-term protection.
+With the right care, your indoor teak furniture can remain strong, beautiful, and full of character for many years

 Why Choose Us

-We provide careful teak and timber restoration services focused on preserving original character, natural grain, and long-term furniture value.
+I provide careful teak and timber restoration focused on preserving original character, natural grain, and long-term furniture value.

-• We understand how indoor teak behaves over time
+• A clear understanding of how indoor teak behaves over time

-• We use safe cleaning and refinishing methods for quality timber
+• Safe cleaning and refinishing methods for quality timber

-• We provide honest advice before starting restoration work
+• Honest advice given before any restoration work begins

-• We help protect mid-century and vintage teak furniture properly
+• Mid-century and vintage teak furniture protected properly

-• We restore furniture with care, patience, and workshop experience
+• Every piece restored with care, patience, and workshop experience

 Frequently Asked Questions